hershel-theodore-layton/sgml-stream-codegen/README.md

 Build your own custom native sgml-stream tags from a json definition

-Build status: Failing on composer install when hhvm/hack-codegen can not be installed.
-This happens on the hhvm 4.73 build, but newer builds do succeed.
-The version constraint will be updated once we don't need dev-master anymore.

 ## What this code is

 This code powers the codegen for html-stream-(non)-namespaced.
 Those packages are all you need if you wish to use a vanilla, pure to the spec, xhp implementation.
 If you wish to add some things of your own, you can use this code to adapt your version of html-stream to your needs.
 This codebase is not a library.
 We don't intend make this a composer package.
 If you wish to use this code, use `git clone`.